gs1/GS1_DigitalLink_Resolver_CE/README.md

 If you are using earlier versions of Resolver, contact Nick Lansley (nick@lansley.com) for advice on copying the data from the old SQL format to the new much simpler SQL format.
 You should stop using the older v1.x service and transition to this version as soon as possible.

+### Important Notes for existing users of previous version 2.0
+The main upgrade of the service is to resolver_data_entry_server which has been upgraded to support batch uploading of data and a validation process which you can optionally harness to check uploaded entries before they are published.
+This has resulted in a data structure change that includes '_prevalid' suffix named SQL tables into which data is uploaded.
+A validation procvess is then kicked off which, if successful for each entry, copies the data into the non _prevalid suffix SQL tables.

+To install this new update, dockeer-compose build and docker-compose run -d over the top of your existing installation, then run the SQL create script as documented in step 7.
+This will create a SQL database called "gs1-resolver-ce-v2-1-db" alongside your existing SQL database "gs1-resolver-ce-v2-db" with the updated structure.
+The containers point to the new SQL database but the
+Mongo database is unchanged and will continue serving existing data.
+You will have an extra step of copying data between the databases but, apart from the _prevalid tables, you will find the structure familiar.
+Note that a few column names have been changed to conform better to GS1 naming conventions for data properties, but the data in the columns is unchanged in format.

+Note also that you only see one running instance of the resolver-web-server rather than five, unlike v2.0.
+The running of multiple servers has become unnecessary thanks to the latest Node V8 engine and a lot of code optimisation.
+Fast!

+Finally, by popular request, docker-compose exposes the web service on port 80, no longer port 8080.
+It also exposes SQL Server and MongoDB on their default ports, so use your fasvourite SQL Server client and Mongo DB to connect to localhost with crednetials supplied in the SQL and Mongo Dockerfiles.

 ## Documentation
 Please refer to the document 'GS1 Resolver - Overview and Architecture.pdf' in the root of this